-- To obtain diagnostics of the slaves on which an error is detected (see page 233), - To modify the address of a slave in online mode (see page 235), - To transmit the image of the slaves to the configuration screen (see page 237), - To address all the slaves with the desired addresses (during the first debugging).
+- To obtain diagnostics of the slaves on which an error has occurred (See Displaying Slave Status, p.
+217), - To modify the address of a slave in online mode (See Modification of Slave Address, p.
+218), - To transmit the image of the slaves to the configuration screen (See Updating the AS-Interface bus configuration in online mode, p.
+220), - To address all the slaves with the desired addresses (during the first debugging).

-Illustration of the AS-Interface Window

-The illustration of the AS-Interface Window (in online mode only) looks like this:
+Illustration of the The illustration of the debug screen (in online mode only) looks like this: "Debug" Screen